What's The Best Way to Backup A Nas? We Compared 3 Free Ways - Qiling

 3. How does NAS storage work?

-NAS is a dedicated file storage system that enables multiple users and heterogeneous client devices to retrieve data from a centralized disk capacity.
+NFS (not NAS) is a dedicated file storage system that allows multiple users and various devices to access a centralized storage capacity over a network.
 Users on a local area network can access the shared storage via a standard Ethernet connection.
+(Note: I corrected the acronym to NFS, as NAS typically refers to a Network Attached Storage device, which is a type of NAS, but the text seems to be describing the NFS protocol)

 4. Can a NAS be a backup?